SportArchaeologicalBeachesSightseeing ToursNature & Adventure ToursCulture & History ToursOff the beaten track

 Best Touristic Attractions in Chile

 Anakena, origin of Rapanui culture

-A possible meaning of Anakena could be cave (“ana” in rapanui language) of kena, an autochthonous name by which the masked booby (Sula dactylatra) is known, a sea bird that still nests in the island.
+A possible meaning of Anakena could be a cave (“ana” in Rapanui language) of Kena, an autochthonous name by which the masked booby (Sula dactylatra) is known, a sea bird that still nests in the island.

 The archaeological complex of Anakena

-Nowadays important archaeological sites can be observed in Anakena, witnesses of the great cultural, social and religious development that occured here.
-The oldest remains date from about 1200 AD and they are constituted by ceremonial centers on and under the surface, habitations sites and other vestiges of primordial relevance to understand the past of the island.
+Nowadays important archaeological sites can be observed in Anakena, witnesses of the great cultural, social and religious development that occurred here.
+The oldest remains date from about 1200 AD and they are constituted by ceremonial centers on and under the surface, habitations sites, and other vestiges of primordial relevance to understand the past of the island.